vsfarrar/seismic_wg1p6/README.md

 To run this code with the UMich data, you will need to format the LARC data into something more useable.
 For that, Ben has provided scripts to do.

 * For general formatting, see [Ben's LARC repo](https://github.com/bkoester/LARC)
 * For SEISMIC formatting, see [Ben's WG1-P1 repo](https://github.com/seismic2020/WG1-P1/tree/master/UMICH) Note that this does not return all of the variables needed for this project. (mainly the uppr division specific).
-Some variables have different names and those should be addressed in the `seismic_setup.R` file in this branch.

-* In this repo, Nick has added an in-progress `wg1_p6_rename_umich_seismic` file which is adding those other file names.
+* In this repo, Nick has added an  `wg1_p6_rename_umich_seismic` file that adds those other file names.
+After running the `simp_larc.reduction.pipeline` script in Ben's LARC repo, you can run this script to get all the necessary (and some extra) variables for wg1_p6.
+	* The output of this script will return the student record and student course files separately and a third file which is the wg1_p6 formatted data.
+	* Be warned that this process might take multiple hours if using the full LARC flat files.
+	* You will need the student records, student course, and student term databases for the code to run correctly.
 * Nick has also added a `Visualizing Results` script to make the plots for the `demographic_gaps_by_term` results.

 For cleanness, the outputs will go to a results folder in the repo.
 Make sure you create one before running the code!